- Distance: 9.9 miles

 Backpacker looking to camp in Titcomb Basin will find the best sites to the south of Lower Titcomb Lake.
 Climbers typically setup camp in the upper basin, beyond the lakes.
 Finding a level campsite that is at least 200-ft. from trails and water is somewhat of a challenging.
 Hanging food is also problematic due to the lack of trees.
 You will need to find a large boulder to hang your food or carry a bear container.

-- Introduction: New Fork Lakes to Island Lake & out Elkhart Park
+- Introduction: Green River Lakes to Island Lake & out Elkhart Park

-- Segment 3: Highline Trail: Trail Creek Park to Elbow Lake Basin
+- Segment 2: Highline: Trail Creek Park to Elbow Lake

 - --- Side Trip: Peak Lake

-- Segment 4: Highline Trail: Elbow Lake Basin to Indian Basin Trail
+- Segment 3: Highline: Elbow Lake to Indian Basin Trail

 - --- Side Trip: Island Lake Backdoor